rob-salter/Sweden-House-Price-Analysis/README.md

     max final price 4,000,000kr
     Last 12 months

 The data was scraped from hemnet.se and resulted in 2181 datapoints from June 2019, June 2020.
-The data can be easily updated, and parameters changed to provide a larger dataset with minimal change to the code.
+The data can be easily updated, and parameters changed to provide a broader dataset with minimal change to the code.